tillg/ansible-essentials-course/README.md

 #### Summary

 * Handlers are like other regular tasks but they only execute when notified by a change.
-* Handlers are referenced by their name that must  be globally unique
+* Handlers are referenced by their name that must be globally unique.
-* Regardless of how many tasks notify a handler, it will only run once after all the tasks complete in a particular play
+* Regardless of how many tasks notify a handler, it will only run once after all the tasks complete in a particular play.
-* A task can call multiple handlers
+* A task can call multiple handlers.

 ### Error Handling

-* When a task fails on a remote machine, processing stops fo that host in Ansible.
+* When a task fails on a remote machine, processing stops for that host in Ansible.

 A sample on how to check if the Apache configuration file is valid: In order to check the config file on the host running the httpd service you would run `httpd -t`.
 So the Ansible task that checks it would look like this: